platformsh/template-builder/templates/strapi/files/README.md

 You can add additional plugins for Strapi locally by adding them as dependencies using Yarn.
 In most cases, official Strapi modules can be added with `yarn strapi install <plugin-name>`.

 Customizing modules will differ slightly for each plugin.
-The `strapi-plugin-documentation` plugin for example generates an OpenAPI specification from your API and public Swagger documentation `<your-domain>/docs`, and overrides are applied to that process using the `extensions/documentation/config/settings.json` file in this repository.
-In other cases, there will be an `overrides` subdirectory within `extensions/<plugin-name>` you will need to use.
-Be aware of whether the plugin needs runtime write access, and be sure to define matching mounts in your `.platform.app.yaml` file if necessary.
+The `strapi-plugin-documentation` plugin for example generates an OpenAPI specification from your API and public Swagger documentation at `<your-domain>/docs`.
+Overrides are applied to that process using the `extensions/documentation/config/settings.json` file in this repository.
+In other cases, there will be a specific `overrides` subdirectory within `extensions/<plugin-name>` you will need to use, so check that plugin's documentation for details.
+Be aware of whether the plugin needs write access at runtime, and be sure to define matching mounts in your `.platform.app.yaml` file if necessary.

 ## References